Deaths-Door/MetaDataExtractor/README.md

   implementation("com.github.Deaths-Door:MetaDataExtractor:music-desktop:0.1.1")
   implementation("com.github.Deaths-Door:MetaDataExtractor:music-js:0.1.1")
 ```

+# Methods

+....
+TODO make documentation for it

 # Contribution
  Any contributions, whether they are large or small, are greatly appreciated.
 This can include major features, bug fixes, additional language translations, recommendations, or unit/integration tests.